kiba/Writings/fac/chp21_after_the_war.md

 What a horrific year.
 It seemed that the Grimm never stopped attacking or letting up, but eventually they finally gave up.

 I was so busy that I wasn't able to write anything in my journal for months.
-Most of my time were spent with my generals and industrial operation, while also fighting fires as the economy crash and social unrest climbs.
+Most of my time were spent with my generals and industrial operation, while also fighting fires as with the worldwide recession and increasing social unrest.
 It's not fun.

 **Year 3, Day 175**